bilalaniq/CTFS-writeups/rev/chall/1/Readme.md

 The ether’s ours to conquer, picoCTF{70637h3r_f0r3v3r_a5202532}
 ```

-`RETURN 0` is the “return address” to go back to [VERSE1] after the subroutine finishes.
+`RETURN 0` is the “return address” to go back to flag.

 * **Flag extracted:**